 For OpenClaw users, this changes the IDE-integration calculus.
 GPT-5.4 is available through the GitHub Copilot integration (github-copilot/gpt-5.4), and OpenAI explicitly positions it as the recommended replacement for GPT-5.2.
 If you’re currently using GPT-5.2 for coding tasks and haven’t switched, the error-rate reduction alone is a practical reason to upgrade your config.

-A lightweight variant, GPT-5.4 mini, was released alongside the flagship and inherits the 400k context window of GPT-5 mini at a lower cost tier—a direct upgrade path for users running GPT-5 Mini in budget-conscious workflows.
+A lightweight variant, GPT-5.4 mini, was released alongside the flagship and inherits the 400k context window of GPT-5 mini at a lower cost tier, making it a direct upgrade path for users running GPT-5 Mini in budget-conscious workflows.

 Context Window Parity